 Small businesses are the backbone of our country, but their struggles are real and numerous.
-If you’re a small business owner fighting to stay afloat, a chapter 11 bankruptcy may be the solution.
-The U.S. Bankruptcy Courts identifies chapter 11 as a reorganization bankruptcy.
-One of the chapter 11 bankruptcy requirements is that you typically must be a business to file.
-Corporations, partnerships and sole proprietorships are eligible.
+So, if you’re a small business owner fighting to stay afloat, a chapter 11 bankruptcy may be the solution.
+The U.S. Bankruptcy Courts identify chapter 11 as a reorganization bankruptcy.
+One requirement is that you typically must be a business to file.
+Hence, corporations, partnerships and sole proprietorships are all eligible.

 Chapter 11 Bankruptcy Requirements

-Though rare, in very narrow circumstances, individuals may be able to file chapter 11.
-By and large though, this form of bankruptcy filing is the domain of businesses, from large corporations to qualifying small business operations.
-To be eligible, you must convince the court that your company can remain profitable through your reorganization plans.
+Though rare, in a few circumstances, individuals may be able to file chapter 11.
+However, by and large, this form of bankruptcy filing is the domain of businesses, from large corporations to qualifying small business operations.
+And, to be eligible, you must convince the court that your company can remain profitable through your reorganization plans.

-Typically, you remain in control of your business and it continues to operate while it is going through reorganization under Chapter 11.
+Typically, you remain in control of your business, and it continues to operate while it is going through reorganization.
 However, you must submit many business decisions to the bankruptcy court for prior approval, including the following: